 \section{Abstract}

-This work presents a unified perspective on thermal equilibrium and quantum dynamics by examining the simplest quantum system, a qubit, as a foundational model.
+This work presents a unified perspective on thermal equilibrium and quantum dynamics by examining the simplest quantum system, a qubit, as a minimal model.
 We show that both the thermal partition function and the Loschmidt amplitude can be understood as extensions of a single analytic function along different paths in the complex plane.
 The zeros of Loschmidt amplitude encode dynamical features such as orthogonality, rate function singularities, and quantum speed limits, in analogy with the role of partition function zeros in equilibrium statistical mechanics.
 We further establish, through the Cauchy-Riemann equations, that the high-temperature specific heat corresponds to early-time evolution.
 The discussion follows a pedagogical progression from a single qubit to an interacting spin chain, all with finite dimensional Hilbert spaces.

 \textbf{Key words:} Quantum spin models, Quantum quench, Lee-Yang and Fisher zeroes.